Imagine the possibilities

 Students who have attended an informational meeting may pick up an application at the meeting, at the NSE Office or via the appropriate download link below.
 Applications are only accepted from students who have attended an informational meeting.

-Your application and $75 non-refundable application fee are due February 11, 2013.
-Upon submitting your application, you will schedule a meeting with the NSE Coordinator to discuss exchange details.
+Your application and $175 non-refundable application fee are due Feb.
+20, 2017.
+(RA applications due Dec.
+2, 2016.)
+Upon submitting your application, you will schedule a meeting with an NSE Coordinator to discuss exchange details.
 Placements for the upcoming academic year are made in March.

 To qualify for participation in NSE, an applicant must meet the following criteria: